DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.lambda-overwrite-code.md

 ## Description

 Establishes persistence by overwriting a Lambda function's code.
 A further, more advanced, use-case could be updating the code to exfiltrate the data processed by the Lambda function at runtime.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create a Lambda function.
+- Create a Lambda function

 <span style="font-variant: small-caps;">Detonation</span>:

-- Update the Lambda function code.
+- Update the Lambda function code

 References: